Sadyr Japarov: Public image

+According to independent journalists of Kyrgyzstan, with the advent and establishment of power of Japarov and his ally Kamchybek Tashiev, fake media factories began to operate in the country in large numbers.
+The journalists managed to find out that employees of state media are massively involved in them, where they are also supervised by press secretaries of ministries, obliging them to write positive comments about government officials.

 Personal life

 Japarov is married to Aigul Japarova (née Asanbaeva), who is five years his junior.
 She was born in the neighboring village to Japarov's in the Tüp District.
 During his acting presidency, she volunteered to help volunteers in the fight against the COVID-19 pandemic.
 He is also the father of four children, with his eldest son Dastan having died on 26 August 2019 in an accident.
 His father and mother died in September 2017 and March 2019, respectively, during his prosecution and prison term.
 In neither case was Japarov allowed by the State Penitentiary Service to attend the funeral.
 It is known that one of his brothers owns one of the coal mines in the north of the country.